-Today, we’ll be reviewing the Beyerdynamic DT 770 Pros.
+In this article, I’ll be reviewing the Beyerdynamic DT 770 Pro closed-back studio headphones.
 It’s all very exciting, so try to hold on to your seats.

 Power and frequency response